 Alex Rodriguez Park at Mark Light Field

-> Located on the school’s main campus in Coral Gables, Alex Rodriguez Park at Mark Light Field is home to the University of Miami Hurricanes baseball team.
-Winners of four National Championships (1982, 1985, 1999, 2001), the ballpark has helped produce Major League Baseball players such as Ryan Braun, Pat Burrell, Greg Vaughn, Charles Johnson and Yasmani Grandal.
+Located on the school’s main campus in Coral Gables, Alex Rodriguez Park at Mark Light Field is home to the University of Miami Hurricanes baseball team.
+Winners of four national championships (1982, 1985, 1999, 2001), the program has helped produce Major League Baseball stars such as Ryan Braun, Pat Burrell, Greg Vaughn, Charles Johnson and Yasmani Grandal.
 The park has hosted 27 NCAA Regionals since 1977.

-> Recent renovations to Alex Rodriguez Park were implemented due in large part to a $3.9 million contribution by the former New York Yankees third baseman and 14-time MLB All-Star.
+Recent renovations to Alex Rodriguez Park were implemented due in large part to a $3.9 million contribution by the former New York Yankees third baseman and 14-time MLB All-Star.
 The gift – the largest ever to the University of Miami baseball program – has assisted in the continued development of first-class facilities for the student-athletes and fans.

 The $3.9 million dollar gift for Alex Rodriguez Park allowed for UM to install state-of-the-art modifications such as a new concession area, new dugouts, new stadium lighting and new restrooms.
 Even with the modifications to the new concession area, fans are still able to enjoy the famous Mark Light Shakes that feature perfectly blended milkshakes coming in a variety of different flavors and toppings.
 The ballpark also saw an addition of a new clubhouse, weight room, training room, meeting room, video room and academic area.
 Further, a new press box, along with four VIP suites, were added for media members and guests.
 Lastly, a new locker room was built for UM baseball players.